MahedAb/Segmented_Edit_Channels/README.md

 # Segmented_Edit_Channels
-Matlab codes for simulating the codes proposed in the paper "Coding for Segmented Edit Channels" for the three segmented edit models.
+The scripts Del_main.m, Ins_main.m, InDel_main.m simulated the codes proposed in the paper "Coding for Segmented Edit Channels" for the three segmented edit models.
+In each case, the channel and code parameters (including the syndromes of the underlying VT codes) can be specified by the user.
+The function Most_Del_Syn.m, Most_Ins_Syn.m, Most_InDel_Syn.m can be used to find the optimal syndrome values, i.e., those that give the largest codebooks in each case.